Function Computation Without Secure Links: Information and Leakage Rates

-Note that in the absence of any privacy or security constraints, several variants of function computation have been studied under the same model assumptions as in our setting, namely, (i) the inputs of the function are sequences of independent and identically distributed random variables, and (ii) communication links among users are noiseless, e.g.,~\cite{orlitsky2001coding,sefidgaran2016distributed}.
-More advanced settings for function computation have also considered interactive communication, e.g.,~\cite{ma2011some,ma2012interactive,ma2013infinite}.
-Other works, e.g., \cite{data2016communication,lee2014two}, have considered settings related to multiparty computation but with the additional assumptions that any pair of users can interactively communicate over secure noiseless links, and the additional requirement that no user data leakage is allowed.
+To sum up, our paper studies the trade-off between communication complexity and privacy leakage in a function computation setting.
+This departs from previous works that consider similar models, e.g.,~\cite{orlitsky2001coding,sefidgaran2016distributed}, but in the the absence of any privacy or security constraints.
+We note that more advanced settings for function computation without security or privacy constraints have also considered interactive communication, e.g.,~\cite{ma2011some,ma2012interactive,ma2013infinite}.
+Because no secure links are available in our model and a controlled privacy leakage is allowed, it also contrasts with other works, e.g., \cite{data2016communication,lee2014two}, that have considered settings related to secure multiparty computation but with the additional assumptions that any pair of users can interactively communicate over secure noiseless links, and the additional requirement that no user data leakage is allowed.
 Specifically,~\cite{lee2014two} studies the minimum amount of randomness needed at the users to perform secure addition, and \cite{data2016communication} studies optimal communication rates for function computation among three users -- full characterization of such optimal communication rates have been established for the computation of a few functions but remains an open problem in general.
+While \cite{data2016communication,lee2014two} consider settings that do not permit data leakage, we note that \cite{chou2024private} and \cite{morteza2024distributed} allow controlled leakage, specifically for private addition in \cite{chou2024private} and private matrix multiplication in \cite{morteza2024distributed}.
 Another line of work has focused on function computation models when no user data leakage is allowed but in the absence of secure links, e.g., \cite{data2020interactive,tyagi2011function}.
-In such settings not all functions can be computed.
+However, in such settings not all functions can be computed.